How to Get a Student Loan

 As tuition costs continue to rise at colleges and universities across the United States, student loans are becoming an increasingly popular way to pay for a higher education.
 Students who apply for financial aid may receive an offer of student loans as part of their financial aid package, while others may seek loans independently.
 Both the federal government and private institutions offer student loans.

-Once you decide that you do want to fund your college education with a loan, here are ways to go about getting one.
+Once you decide that you do want to fund your college education with a loan and you have learned how they work, here are ways to go about getting one.

 Finding Federal Student Loans